Malleable scheduling beyond identical machines: Extension: Sparse allocations via -norm regularization

-In the model of speed-implementable processing time functions that we study in the previous sections, each function $f_j(S)$ depends on the total additive speed, yet is oblivious to the actual number of allocated machines.
-However, the overhead incurred by the synchronization of physical machines naturally depends on their number and we therefore need to take into account both the total speed and the cardinality of the machine set allocated to a job.
-In this section, we model the impact of the number of machines through the notion of {\em effective speed}.
+In the model of speed-implementable processing time functions, each function $f_j(S)$ depends on the total additive speed, yet is oblivious to the actual number of allocated machines.
+However, the overhead incurred by the synchronization of physical machines naturally depends on their number.
+In this section, we study an extension of the speed-implementable malleable model, that captures the impact of the cardinality of a set of machines through the notion of {\em effective speed}.
 In this setting, every job $j$ is associated with a speed {\em regularizer} $p_j \geq 1$, while the total speed of a set $S \subseteq \M$ is given by: $\sigma^{(p_j)}_j(S) = \left( \sum_{i \in S} s^{p_j}_{i,j} \right)^{\frac{1}{p_j}}$.
-For simplicity, we assume that every job has the same speed regularizer, $p = p_j, \forall j \in \J$.
+For simplicity, we assume that every job has the same speed regularizer.

-Clearly, the choice of $p$ controls the effect of the cardinality of a set to the resulting speed of an allocation, given that as $p$ increases a sparse set has higher effective speed than a non-sparse set of the same total speed.
-Notice that for $p = 1$ we return to the standard case of additive speeds, while for $p \to \infty$, parallelization is no longer helpful as $\lim_{p \to \infty}\sigma^{(p)}_j(S) = \max_{i \in S}\{s_{i,j}\}$.
-As before, the processing time functions satisfy the standard properties of malleable scheduling, i.e., $f_j(s)$ is non-increasing while $f_j(s) \cdot s$ is decreasing.
-For simplicity of presentation we assume that all jobs have the same regularizer~$p$, but we comment on the case of job-dependent regularizers at the end of this section.
+Clearly, the choice of $p$ controls the effect of the cardinality of a set to the resulting speed of an allocation, given that as $p$ increases a {\em sparse} (small cardinality) set has higher effective speed than a non-sparse set of the same total speed.
+Notice that for $p = 1$, we recover the standard case of additive speeds, while for $p \to \infty$, parallelization is no longer helpful as $\lim_{p \to \infty}\sigma^{(p)}_j(S) = \max_{i \in S}\{s_{i,j}\}$.
+As before, the processing time functions satisfy the standard properties of malleable scheduling, i.e., $f_j(s)$ is non-increasing while $f_j(s) \cdot s$ is non-decreasing in the total allocated speed.
+For simplicity of presentation we assume that all jobs have the same regularizer~$p$, i.e., $p = p_j, \forall j \in \J$, but we comment on the case of job-dependent regularizers at the end of this section.

 Quite surprisingly, we can easily modify the algorithms of the previous section in order to capture the above generalization.
-Given a target makespan $C$, we start from a new feasibility program [LP$^{(p)}$(C)], which is given by constraints (\ref{lp-assign}),(\ref{lp-posit}) of [LP(C)], combined with: \begin{ceqn}
+Given a target makespan $C$, we start from a new feasibility program [LP$^{(p)}$(C)], which is given by constraints \eqref{lp-assign}, \eqref{lp-posit} of [LP(C)], combined with: